 - Consider if any other advice should be sought prior to exchanging contracts

-- Gain peace of mind in knowing all salient information about the property
+- Gain peace of mind in knowing all important facts about the property

-- Use the survey findings as a factual basis to enable you to renegotiate the purchase price
+- Use the survey findings as a basis for renegotiating the purchase price, where relevant

 As a Level 2 mid-range survey, the RICS HomeBuyer Survey is not as comprehensive as the Level 3 RICS Building Survey.
-The report is compiled on the basis of a non-intrusive building inspection, meaning our surveyors won’t be able to look under floor coverings or other concealed areas, drill holes or conduct any other invasive methods of investigation.
+The report is compiled on the basis of a non-invasive site inspection.
+This means our surveyors won’t be able to look under floor coverings or in other concealed areas, drill holes or conduct any invasive methods of investigation.

 Is a HomeBuyer Survey right for my property?

 The RICS HomeBuyer Survey is the most popular report requested by property buyers.
-It is aimed at conventional properties that are in a reasonable state of repair.
+The survey is most suitable for conventional properties that are in a reasonable state of repair.

-- Modern buildings and standard older buildings constructed within the last 100 years
+- Modern buildings and standard-construction older homes built within the last 100 years

-- Buildings that are in good overall condition
+- Buildings that are in a good overall condition

-If the property you are planning to buy is and older or listed building, has undergone major alterations or extensions in the past, or you are planning to carry out extensive refurbishments and alterations, a HomeBuyer Survey is unlikely to be the right survey.
-We would strongly advise you to consider a Building Survey instead.
+If the property you are planning to buy is a period home or listed building, has undergone major alterations or extensions in the past, or you are planning to carry out extensive refurbishments and alterations, a HomeBuyer Survey is unlikely to be the right choice of survey for your needs.
+In this case, we would strongly advise you to consider a Building Survey instead.

 What is covered by a HomeBuyer Survey?

-The purpose of a RICS HomeBuyer Survey is to provide advice on any defects that may affect the value of the property in question, along with our professional recommendations for repairs and ongoing maintenance.
-Specifically, the features of the HomeBuyer Survey include:
+The purpose of an RICS HomeBuyer Survey is to provide advice on any defects that may affect the value of the property in question, along with professional recommendations for repair and maintenance.
+In particular, the features of the HomeBuyer Survey include:

-- Any serious defects and urgent repairs such as structural movement, damp and timber defects
+- Highlighting serious defects and urgent repairs such as structural movement, dampness and timber decay

-- Clear and concise colour coded condition ratings for each part of the building, including outbuildings and services, making the report easy to understand
+- Providing clear and concise colour-coded condition ratings for each part of the building, including outbuildings and services, making the report easy to understand

-- Any further investigation the surveyor considers necessary
+- Advising on any further investigations the surveyor considers necessary

-- Any issues which need to be referred to your legal advisor
+- Advising on any issues that need to be referred to your legal adviser

-- Current market valuation and advice on whether the agreed purchase price is reasonable
+- Providing a current market valuation and advice on whether the agreed purchase price is reasonable

-- Highlights of decisions and actions to be taken before contracts are exchanged
+- Highlighting decisions and actions to be taken before contracts are exchanged

-For friendly, professional advice regarding your prospective property purchase and the suitability of a HomeBuyer Survey, please contact the team at Hammond & Shaw by telephone 01626 335008 or email firstname.lastname@example.org.
-As a RICS regulated firm of Chartered Surveyors with a wealth of residential property experience in South Devon, we are looking forward to being of service.
+For friendly, professional advice regarding your prospective property purchase and to discuss the suitability of a HomeBuyer Survey, please contact Hammond & Shaw by telephone at 01626 335008 or email at email@example.com.
+As an RICS-regulated firm of Chartered Surveyors with a wealth of residential property experience in South Devon, we are looking forward to being of service.